Trigger Warning: Monica Lewinsky’s new PSA campaign video on cyberbullying includes content, prompts, and imagery that some may find upsetting.

 I can mainly speak to my experience, but the amount of attention, scrutiny, and thoughts sent your way are jarring on perceptible and imperceptible levels.
 It affects you both psychologically and energetically.

-Most often people who become known have sought lives where they’re recognisable.
+Most often people who become known have sought lives where they’re recognizable.
 Caroline Calloway became more well-known because of some controversy, but she was already known publicly… and choosing that.
 Lauren Duca chose a modern approach to criticism by owning instead of retreating.
 In fact, from what I know of Lauren’s story — which is not everything — her choices reflected a little of what we did in last year’s campaign, #DefyTheName, with name-calling.

 I was definitely not bold like that as a sudden public person.
 In part, that may have been because I was also in legal jeopardy.